sigstore/sigstore-blog/content/signing-default-rekor-v2.md

 type = "post"
 +++

-_Sigstore Public Good instance on sigstore.dev is switching to [Rekor v2](https://github.com/sigstore/rekor-tiles) as the default signature transparency log before end of March 2026._
+_Sigstore Public Good instance on sigstore.dev is switching to [Rekor v2](https://github.com/sigstore/rekor-tiles) as its default transparency log in May 2026.
+While existing signatures remain valid, older clients may fail to verify signatures created after this switch.

 <!--more-->